Fusing the Opposites in Geneva

 On my previous trip to Switzerland a few years earlier, I’d toured Monte Verita, the Mountain of Truth, originally an ambitious utopian anarchist colony of intellectual anti-bourgeois outcasts at the dawn of the 20th century.
 Now it's a convention center, a Bauhaus-style hotel, a museum, a tea shop, and various other buildings, with several remnants still remaining from the original colony.

-I first read about Monte Verita in the library at San Jose State University 23 years ago.
+I first read about Monte Verita in college 23 years ago.
 The visionaries who settled on that hill in the first dew decades of the 20th century tried to build an alternative society, with Dadaists, dancers, musicians, painters, authors, sculptors and assorted malcontents regularly showing up for many years.
 As the first world war began to destroy Europe, such an ideal location could only have emerged in Switzerland.

 When the opportunity arose in October of 2011, I visited Monte Verita to experience the property and even stayed in the hotel for a few days.
 I was obsessed.
 On that trip, I imagined myself completing a circle of some sort, tracing my anti-establishment roots all the way to back that locale.
 My presence on that hill felt like the grand result of travel as counterculture genealogy, the final tying up of every loose thread leftover from a mismanaged life.

-Now, this time around, I’d arrived in Geneva, primarily to decompress after a week in Switzerland, yet here was an art show dedicated to Monte Verita.
+Now, this time around, I’d arrived in Geneva for its peacemaking vibrations, yet here was an art show dedicated to Monte Verita.
 I did not know this ahead of time.